menu-breaker-js/menu-breaker.js/README.md

-# menuBreaker
+# menu-breaker.js

-Break menu on resize (desktop to mobile)
+JavaScript & jQuery plugin to switch between mobile and desktop menu and change submenus side on browser window resize.

 ## How to use?